Dmitry Kiselyov: Activities and commentary

-He is best known as presenter of Vesti nedeli (News of the Week), a weekly news programme on the domestic Rossiya 1 television network.
+He is best known as the presenter of Vesti Nedeli (News of the Week), a weekly news programme on the domestic Rossiya 1 television network.
 Kiselyov holds ultra-conservative views, in particular on homosexuality.
 His show is accused of being a soapbox to promote the Kremlin's policies, disparage homosexuality, denigrate the West and speculate about Western-led conspiracies as well as attack the political opposition to Putin.

 Kiselyov has gained particular notice in the West for his commentary on gay people and statements made during the annexation of Crimea by the Russian Federation.
 Kiselyov considers himself a liberal, while questioning the liberal credentials of his rivals Sergey Parkhomenko and Alexei Navalny.
 Regarding Parkhomenko and Navalny, he has asked, "Why are they liberals?
 They are absolutely totalitarian people.
 I am a liberal, because I put up with them."
 Kiselyov has been described by The Economist as Russia's propagandist-in-chief, and in a piece entitled "Russian TV host: Russia is the only country with capability to turn U.S. into 'radioactive dust'".
-The Washington Post says that: He may seem extreme, but Kiselyov apparently has the blessing of the Kremlin: He's been selected to head the new Russian state media conglomerate, Rossiya Segodnya, that is due to replace the well-respected RIA Novosti.
+The Washington Post says: He may seem extreme, but Kiselyov apparently has the blessing of the Kremlin: He's been selected to head the new Russian state media conglomerate, Rossiya Segodnya, which is due to replace the well-respected RIA Novosti.
 He also has a point.
 Russia is still a major nuclear power, with an estimated 8,500 nuclear warheads, more than the United States.